 - Small UAS

-- These UAS weigh less than 55 lbs. including anything carried by them.
+- These UAS weigh more than 0.55 lbs. and less than 55 lbs. including anything carried by them.

 - These UAS weigh more that 55 lbs.